Kage-za/Raven-ZA638/README.md

 # Hi there! 👋 I'm Kage

-🎶 Music enthusiast 🎸, gym fanatic 💪, climbing enthusiast 🧗‍♂️, and a coder by day, dreamer by night.
+🎶 Music enthusiast 🎸, gym fanatic 💪, climbing enthusiast 🧗‍♂️.
 Oh, and I've got a need for speed 🏎️💨.

 - 🎵 Always raving to EDM, Techno, and Deep House
 - 💪 Striving for gains in the gym